// My Email Workflow

 mutt target@example.org

-If you want to contribute patches to open-source projects that use mailing lists, you need to use the git send-email function.
-Git uses sendmail to send emails by default; if msmtp is configured correctly, you can just use it directly.
+If you want to contribute patches to open-source projects using mailing lists, you need to use the `git send-email` function.
+Git will use `sendmail` to send emails by default.
+If `msmtp` is configured, you can use it directly.

 git send-email --to target@example.org HEAD~2..HEAD

-Linux distributions usually provide a command-line address book application called “abook”.
-Abook can interoperate with mutt.
-However, I personally don’t find it very easy to use and prefer using a text file searched with grep.
-So I won’t go into details here.
+Linux distributions generally provide a command-line address book application: "abook".
+Abook can interoperate with Mutt.
+However, I personally don't think it's very useful.
+It's better to just use text files and search with `grep`.
+So I won't repeat it here.

-Finally, let’s talk about why one would send and receive emails in the terminal.
+Finally, let's talk about why you should receive and send emails in the terminal.

-First, Email is not a complex thing; in most cases, it is just plain text.
-Using a bulky, slow client for such simple information is a bit of an overkill.
+First, email is not a complex thing.
+In most cases, it's just plain text.
+Using a heavy and slow client for such simple information is a bit like killing a fly with a sledgehammer.

-Second, in the terminal, the tools used for email are traditional Unix tools and their successors.
-They are convenient to hack and easy to customize for specific needs, such as: defining a custom set of email filtering rules, or using scripts to send emails to yourself, etc. If you are a heavy email user, this workflow can be very convenient.
+Second, in the terminal, the tools used to receive and send emails are traditional Unix tools and their successors, which are very easy to hack and customize to meet specific needs.
+For example, you can customize a set of email filtering rules or use a script to send emails to yourself.
+If you are a heavy user of email, this workflow will be very convenient.